NirantK/nirantk.github.io/content/en/about.md

 This includes things like **LLMs** and **Vector Databases**, which are amazing tools which unlock a lot of new, intelligent value but also have their own limits.

-I spend a lot of my time doing Open Source and Community work:
+Trivia:
-1. Dr. Andrew Ng recommends some of my Open Source work to his CS230 students at Stanford.
+1. Dr. Andrew Ng recommends [Awesome NLP](https://github.com/keon/awesome-nlp), a repo I've maintained since 2018 at Stanford's Deep Learning course [CS 230](https://cs230.stanford.edu/section/1/).
-2. My blogs have been appreciated by Noble Laureate Dr. Paul Romer.
+2. My blog have been appreciated by Noble Laureate Dr. Paul Romer [on Twitter](https://twitter.com/paulmromer/status/985518009879089152)
 3. I have written a [book](#book) on Natural Language Processing

 I am on a sabbatical.
-I enjoy my time playing board games, running India's largest GenerativeAI community, learning to be better at library design and writing.
+I enjoy my time playing board games, running India's largest GenerativeAI community.
+I am learning to be better at software library design ([agentai](https://github.com/NirantK/agentai)) and [writing](/writing).

 ## Background